 Courses are taught by experts in their field and are always up to date.
 We teach in an international environment that provides you with a worldwide network of professional contacts: researchers, teachers and fellow students.

 During the first two semesters, you may choose, together with a tutor, courses from the following subfields:

-The third semester normally consists of a major project course where a large group of students work with a developmental project in collaboration with private industry.
+The third semester normally consists of a major project course where a large group of students work on a developmental project in collaboration with private industry.

 This project is followed in the last semester by a Master's thesis that can be carried out in industry or at a university.
-Many students choose to do their Master's thesis outside Sweden, and it is common that the thesis serves as a gateway to the labour market.
+Many students choose to do their Master's thesis outside Sweden, and, commonly, the thesis serves as a gateway to the labour market.